-The method covers the measurement of expansion produced by alkali-aggregate reaction of concrete prisms stored in an environment which accelerates the alkali-silica reaction (ASR).
-Procedures include the following applications for the performance assessment of combinations of aggregates and cement/binders at various or specific alkali content(s) and for the assessment of the ASR-resistance of concrete mixtures:
+Procedures include the following applications for the performance assessment of combinations of aggregates and cement/binders (incl. maximum CEM I (EN 197-1) content) at various or specific alkali content(s) and for the assessment of the ASR-resistance of concrete mixtures:

-Application 1: AAR-11.1: Assessment of how SCM content may reduce ASR susceptibility of an aggregate combination: Enabling the use of a specific reactive aggregate product together with critical binder combination(s) (minimum binder requirements) for producing non-reactive concrete
+Application 1: AAR-12.1: Assessment of how SCM content may reduce ASR susceptibility of an aggregate combination: enabling the use of a specific reactive aggregate product together with critical binder combination(s) (minimum binder requirements) for producing non-reactive concrete

-Application 2: AAR-11.2: Assessment of how available binder alkali content can be reduced by SCMs: Enabling the determination of the required general binder composition together with a regional worst-case aggregate combination for producing non-reactive concrete (within that region)
+Application 2: AAR-12.2: Assessment of how available binder alkali content can be reduced by SCMs: enabling the determination of the required general binder composition together with a regional worst-case aggregate combination for producing non-reactive concrete (within that region)

-Application 3: AAR-11.3: Assessment of the ASRresistance of specific concrete compositions to verify their suitability in a performance test
+Application 3: AAR-12.3: Assessment of the ASRresistance of specific concrete compositions to verify their suitability in a performance test

-AAR-11.1 (Sect.
+AAR-12.1 (Sect.
 5) may typically meet the needs of an aggregate supplier to identify appropriate binder combination(s), including the maximum alkali content for which such combinations could be used, to avoid deleterious ASR in concrete incorporating this supplier's product.

-AAR-11.2 (Sect.
-6) may typically meet the needs of suppliers of composite cement or SCMs to identify appropriate binder combinations to avoid deleterious ASR in concrete incorporating a reference (worst-case) aggregate (i.e. most reactive aggregate in the region or market area), thus allowing the use of all aggregate sources within that larger market area).
+AAR-12.2 (Sect.
+6) may typically meet the needs of suppliers of composite cement or SCMs to identify appropriate binder combinations to avoid deleterious ASR in concrete incorporating a reference (worstcase) aggregate (i.e. most reactive aggregate in the region or market area), thus allowing the use of all aggregate sources within that larger market area).
 This concept may also be adopted for the development of regional/national design rules when applying reactive aggregate combinations, using a mitigation measure of applying certain types of composite cement or additions.

-AAR-11.3 (Sect.
+AAR-12.3 (Sect.
 7) may typically meet the needs of suppliers of concrete products or construction companies to evaluate and demonstrate the resistance to ASR of a specific concrete mixture (job mix).

 The scope does not include in the current stage aggregate combinations under conditions when intended or non-intended changes in concentration between individual fractions may introduce pessimum effects.
-Hence, the application of the present document assumes that the aggregates have been subjected to petrographic examination and/or other investigations enabling adequate classification or characterization to avoid unforeseen pessimum behavior when combining aggregate fractions.
+Hence, the application of the present document assumes that the aggregates have been subjected to petrographic examination and/or other investigations enabling adequate classification or characterisation to avoid unforeseen pessimum behavior when combining aggregate fractions.